Do you want to improve your writing skills? Or are you looking for some great writing tips?

 - Start by saying what you like about the piece.

-- Pick out and explore key sentences or ideas.
+- Pick out and explore key phrases or ideas.

-- Consider several points of concern or issues with the piece.
+- Consider several points of concern or issues with these phrases.

 - Discuss how to strengthen these weaknesses.